apache/avro/README.md

     * Currently tested against Kotlin plugin versions 1.3.20-1.3.61 using the latest supported version of Gradle
     * Currently tested against Kotlin plugin versions 1.2.20-1.2.71 and 1.3.0-1.3.11 using Gradle 5.1
     * Version of the Kotlin plugin prior to 1.2.20 are unlikely to work
-* Incubating: support for Gradle Kotlin DSL
+* Support for Gradle Kotlin DSL
-    * No test coverage yet; will attempt to address incompatibilities as they are discovered

 # Usage